-As many of you in the Midwestern and Northern states can relate, winter ended pretty late this year.
-Of course, that means spring has been a bit off schedule too, so we’re now getting the typical “April showers” in May.
 Rain and dirt don’t mix well when you have pets, so I’m doing double and triple time trying to keep up with the mess.
-I imagine that you might be in the same boat if you have dogs, so I’m sharing some tips for keeping the house clean with multiple dogs.
+I imagine that you might be in the same boat if you have dogs, so I’m sharing some tips below for keeping the house clean with multiple dogs.
+(This was orginally a sponsored post, but I still use this mop, and the post has been edited May 2026)

 I swear, the mud is everywhere.
 It doesn’t help that shoveling the snow over the winter resulted in losing the majority of the stones in our walkway, which happens to be Bella’s favorite place to chill while she’s waiting to come in, or listening to the birds.